 Why "Mourning"?
 Knowing that this is all about unity, people are often surprised to hear that the path towards unity involves something called "mourning".
 In this video, LaTonya Brown and Jonathan Friz discuss the origins of the 10 Days vision and what it means to make these days "a time to mourn".
 You may be surprised by what you hear!

 " ... this video provides a vibrant forum for discussion between Bishop Harry R. Jackson, Jr. and Roberto Miranda, senior pastor at Congregación León de Judá.
 God has strategically placed these two men as leaders not only within their own cultures, one Black American, the other Latino American; but as spiritual catalysts to all believers.
 They have been given amazing gifts of cogency to see beyond systematic manipulations...
 You will be inspired by the expression of their courageous resolve to withstand the pressure within their own cultures...
-These conversations are drawn from wells of deep water." - Brandt Gillespie, producer and President of PrayTV
+These conversations are drawn from wells of deep water." -Brandt Gillespie, producer and President of PrayTV

-Bishop Harry Jackson
+Bishop Jackson is

 Over the years, I've enjoyed numerous interactions with Bishop Jackson and have had the privilege of producing video recordings of this thoughtful gentleman as he takes frontline stands for family values in Washington, D.C.
 He is frequently a featured presenter for the Family Research Council, Fox News Channel and CNN broadcasts.
 Bishop Jackson is highly regarded for his depth of understanding on current issues affecting our culture and the Church.
 As a graduate of Williams College and Harvard University, and a prolific writer, Bishop Jackson’s biblical world view expressed in a passionate, compassionate and informed manner, complements Dr. Roberto Miranda’s journey and quest.